rafaelfagundes/cirkle-website/README.md

 This project was built using the following technologies:
 - React
 - Next.js
+- Storybook
+- Styled Components
+- TypeScript
+- Firebase
+- And more...

 Feel free to explore the code and contribute to the project!